Agent Zero — from zero to SAGE

 • Identity state — name, relationships, trust tensors, session history

-• Experience buffer — 800+ SNARC-scored conversation exchanges
+• Experience buffer — SNARC-scored conversation exchanges and game experiences

 Both follow the same consolidation pattern, echoing the complementary learning systems framework (McClelland et al.): observe → SNARC-score → store → consolidate